TarieGumbo/cloudcore_churn/README.md

 Customers are scored Low, Medium, or High risk and surfaced to account managers via a Streamlit dashboard for human review before any retention action is taken.

 ## Tools
-Zapier - automation / trigger (workflows)
+Google Sheets / App Scripts - automation / trigger (workflows)

 Streamlit - dashboard

 Flask - scoring